Grievance Regarding Smart Meter Installation in Mirzapur

 - The Goa Link: These firms were previously barred/blacklisted by the Goa Electricity Department for performance issues.

-- UP Award: Despite this history, they were awarded multi-crore contracts in UP.
-Allegations suggest they were allowed to proceed with only a 3% bank guarantee instead of the standard 10%, raising questions about high-level administrative favoritism.
+- UP Award: Despite this history, authorities awarded them multi-crore contracts in UP.
+Allegations suggest that they proceeded with only a 3% bank guarantee instead of the standard 10%, raising questions about high-level administrative favouritism.

 3. Systematic Data and Billing Errors

-The “smart” transition has been marred by a lack of digital synchronization:
+The “smart” transition suffers from a lack of digital synchronisation.
+(Grievance Regarding Smart Meter Installation)

-- Ghost Arrears: There is a significant lag in data transfer between the private contractor and the electricity department.
-This causes “phantom consumption” or arrears to appear on consumer bills because old meter readings are often entered incorrectly (e.g., a 520 kWh discrepancy noted in several cases).
+- Ghost Arrears: A significant lag in data transfer between the private contractor and the electricity department causes “phantom consumption” or arrears to appear on consumer bills.
+This happens because personnel often enter old meter readings incorrectly, resulting in discrepancies, such as a 520 kWh difference noted in several cases.

 - Payment Lag: Even after a consumer pays, the “smart” meter may not reflect the balance for weeks due to delayed backend data feeding.